 Located just a half-hour south of Washington, DC, National Harbor might as well be called date night adventureland.
 One of the star attractions is its Capital Wheel, a towering, 180-foot Ferris wheel with enclosed cabins and awe-inspiring views for your canoodling pleasure.

 One of DC's José Andrés attractions, Jaleo first opened back in 1993, helping to enliven DC’s Penn Quarter neighborhood along the way.
 The sleek and stylish eatery serves up some of the finest tapas in the District, as well as Spanish paellas, each one a perfect fit for date night.
 Drinks pair well with the plates, as you can choose from Spanish wines, Sherries, sangria and cocktails.

 Woolly Mammoth Theatre Company regularly presents some of the most critically acclaimed alternative theater productions in the District.
-These thought-provoking plays make for great date night fodder (and are generally geared towards adults), and there are plenty of dining options nearby.
+These thought-provoking plays make for great date night fodder (and are generally geared towards adults), plus there are plenty of dining options nearby.